leiwanglsu/geog4057/Homeworks/Assignment 2 VSCode with Github repository.md

 - The notebook will be automatically created with the name "untitled-1.ipynb"
 - Ctrl-s or in the menu->File->Save, to save the notebook to your current folder
 - In the notebook, click "Kernels" and select "ArcPyClone" (the one you did in the first assignment) as the kernel
-- In the first cell, try the following code:
+- In the first cell, try to run the following code:

 ```
 import arcpy